nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

     path that connects the endpoints.
-When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the first byte is unique among simultaneously broadcasting addresses), so you're not limited to communicating with only the same 6 nRF24L01 radios (more on this when we officially support "Multiciever" mode).
+When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the first byte is unique among simultaneously broadcasting addresses), so you're not limited to communicating with only the same 6 nRF24L01 radios.

     Finnaly, the radio's channel is not be confused with the radio's pipes.
 Channel selection is a way of specifying a certain radio frequency (frequency = [2400 + channel] MHz).